 Monday

-Mondays are my longest days on campus, and after getting my two children to school (which is no mean feat in itself) I park at a space just up from Chelmsford Student Village that I book on a parking app.
-Sometimes I use the park and ride but today I went for convenience.
+Mondays are my longest days on campus, and after getting my two children to school (which is no mean feat in itself) I parked at a space just up from Chelmsford Student Village that I book on a parking app.
+Sometimes I use the Park and Ride but today I went for convenience.

 After Jo Time it was a break for lunch, and my friends and I sat in the lobby area of the Lord Ashcroft Building listening to a student play the piano while we ate.
 I tried one of the new Christmas coffees from the campus Costa, and we chatted about our formative feedback.